christian-draeger/pact-example/README.md

 This is an example project to demonstrate **Consumer Driven Contract Testing** via Pact.
 The Example includes two applications where one is acting as a producer (webservice with rest endpoint) and a consumer
-(a CLI app that is hardly coupled on the producer).
+(a CLI app that prints data received from the producer to console if executed).

 Both of the applications (producer and consumer) are testing there-self.
 The Consumer-Apps dependencies (having the Producer-App available,